-The Company is a worldwide leader in the design, manufacture and sale of packaging products and equipment for consumer goods and industrial products.
-The Company's packaging for consumer goods include steel and aluminum cans for beverage, food, household and other consumer products, glass bottles for beverage products and metal vacuum closures and steel crowns sold through the Company's sales organization to the soft drink, food, citrus, brewing, household products, personal care and various other industries.
-The Company's packaging for industrial products includes steel and plastic strap consumables and equipment, paper-based protective packaging, and plastic film consumables and equipment, which are sold into the metals, food and beverage, construction, agricultural, corrugated and general industries.
+The Company is a worldwide leader in the design, manufacture and sale of packaging products for consumer goods and industrial products.
+The Company's consumer packaging solutions primarily support the beverage and food industries through the sale of aluminum and steel cans.
+The Company's packaging for industrial products includes steel and plastic consumables and equipment, paper-based protective packaging, and plastic film consumables and equipment, which are sold into the metals, food and beverage, construction, agricultural, corrugated and general industries.

 The financial statements were prepared in conformity with accounting principles generally accepted in the United States of America and reflect management's estimates and assumptions.
 Actual results could differ from those estimates, impacting reported results of operations and financial position.
 All intercompany accounts and transactions are eliminated in consolidation.
 In deciding which entities should be reported on a consolidated basis, the Company first determines whether the entity is a variable interest entity ("VIE").
 If an entity is a VIE, the Company determines whether it is the primary beneficiary and therefore, should consolidate the VIE.
 If an entity is not a VIE, the Company consolidates those entities in which it has control, including certain subsidiaries that are not majority-owned.
 Certain of the Company's agreements with noncontrolling interests contain provisions in which the Company would surrender certain decision-making rights upon a change in control of the Company.
 Accordingly, consolidation of these operations may no longer be appropriate subsequent to a change in control of the Company, as defined in the agreements.
-Investments in companies in which the Company does not have control, but has the ability to exercise significant influence over operating and financial policies, are accounted for by the equity method.
-Other investments are carried at cost.